rynstwrt/mp3art/README.md

 # MP3Art
-A python module terminal command to add or remove cover art to MP3 files.
+A python module terminal command to add or remove cover art for MP3 files.

-**Installation:** `pip install mp3art`

 ```